 The Reserve Bank is exposed to exchange rate risk as a large share of the Bank's assets are denominated in foreign currency, while most of the Bank's liabilities are denominated in Australian dollars.
-As foreign currency assets are held for policy purposes, the Bank does not seek to eliminate or hedge this exposure.
+As foreign currency reserve assets are held for policy purposes, the Bank does not seek to eliminate or hedge this exposure.
 However, the Bank mitigates some of this risk by diversifying these assets across various currencies.
-The foreign benchmark portfolio has target shares of 55 per cent in US dollars, 20 per cent in euros and 5 per cent each in Japanese yen, Canadian dollars, UK pound sterling, Chinese renminbi and Korean won.
-This benchmark portfolio composition reflects the Bank's risk appetite and desired liquidity to meet policy objectives.
-Some limited variation in actual portfolio shares from the target shares is permitted to limit the cost of replicating the benchmark portfolio.
-The Bank's holdings of gold and Special Drawing Rights (an international reserve asset created by the International Monetary Fund) are not managed relative to an internal benchmark.
-The Bank's Asian Bond fund investment is managed externally by the Bank for International Settlements.
+The foreign portfolio has target shares of 55 per cent in US dollars, 20 per cent in euros and 5 per cent each in Japanese yen, Canadian dollars, UK pound sterling, Chinese renminbi and South Korean won; these shares have been stable over the past couple of years.
+The portfolio composition reflects the Bank's risk appetite and desired liquidity to meet policy objectives.
+Some limited variation in actual portfolio shares from the target shares is permitted.
+The Bank also has holdings of gold, Special Drawing Rights (an international reserve asset created by the International Monetary Fund) and an investment in the Asian Bond Fund, an investment that is managed externally by the Bank for International Settlements.